 How I Passed the AWS CSAA Exam

-Just passed the AWS Certified Solutions Architect exam today with a score of 895 and thought I’d share how I prepared for those who are looking to tackle the exam as well.
+Just passed the AWS Certified Solutions Architect (AWS CSAA) exam today with a score of 895 and thought I’d share how I prepared for those who are looking to tackle the exam as well.

 I started with little cloud experience.
 I had only created a super small EC2 instance as part of a project I did for grad school awhile back, but other than that I had zero knowledge of what I was doing.